How to Check for Duplicate Content on Your Website?

 - Grammar checking and elimination of errors.
 Checker corrects more than 250 most popular grammatical mistakes, together with spelling errors and vocabulary usage.

-- Extension that works on all sites, including Gmail, Facebook, Tumblr, Twitter, LinkedIn, etc.
+- An extension that works on all sites, including Gmail, Facebook, Tumblr, Twitter, LinkedIn, etc.

 - Enhanced meaning and clarity.